bsmalling/gamestats_loader/README.md

 # gamestats_loader

+Directories:
+    gamestats_loader - contains Python code and Z Shell (.zsh) script to recursively load all CSV files from the gamestats_data directory.
+This directory contains the contents of this GitHub repository. gamestats_data - contains collected CSV files (nested as necessary in subdirectories or not).
+There is no GitHub repository for this data.
+You must gather and save it on your own from an external source.

+NOTE: the gamestats_loader and gamestats_data directories must be in the same parent directory.
+They are sibling directories.

 Python script for loading game stats data into a MySql database from CSV files.
 The CSV files contain five sections:
 1. MATCH OVERVIEW (one match per file!)
 2. MATCH PERFORMANCE